-The Fallout Shelter Package Ventilation Kit is something I had always wondered about over the earlier years of my collecting Civil Defense items.
-I came across a few obscure mentions of PVKs in my piles of CD stuff over the years but had never found any proof if any were ever built, put to use or distributed.
+The Fallout Shelter Package Ventilation Kit (PVK) is something I had always wondered about in my early years of collecting Civil Defense items.
+I came across a few obscure mentions of PVKs in my piles of CD stuff over the years but had never found photos or other proof that any were ever built, put to use or distributed.
 Dave Monteyne who did some digging through the National Archives at College Park, Maryland in November 2004 sent me a copy of the above photo that he found in the archives.
 I was amazed.
 This was the first photograhic proof that I had come across that PVKs actually existed.
 Thanks Dave!!

 Here is the Federal CD Guide info......

 PVK- Packaged ventilation kit.- A compact, portable ventilation device that can be electrically or pedal operated, for stocking in belowground shelter areas for use in an emergency to increase the rated capacity and/or habitability of such shelter.Federal Civil Defense Guide Part D, Chapter 3, Appendix 1.
 December 1965 Page 101.

 OCD has under development a program to provide PVK's to increase the capacity of presently unventilated areas.
 When these kits are available, it will be possible to add ventilation spaces to local shelter inventories without incurring costs of the order of magnitude indicated on NFSS (National Fallout Shelter Survey) printouts.

 Since one of the major purposes of the CSP (Community Shelter Plan)

 is to make use of the best protected space available, steps will be taken

 to carry out the SSS (Small Structures Survey), expanded survey /NFSS